DanielTakeshi/svg/README.md

 directories for the IMAGES formed after running `compare_sv2p_svg.py`.
 To measure quality of predictions, look at `compare_sv2p_svg.py` and [this pastebin][6] which accumulates my results.

+**UPDATE**: actually to save in a way that makes it easier to load this later, please use the `SVG.py` script.

 [1]:https://github.com/edenton/svg/pull/6
 [2]:https://stackoverflow.com/questions/55178229/importerror-cannot-import-name-structural-similarity-error